schumadi/nd025-final/docs/README.md

 ![Confusion Matrix](./confusion.png)

 While 87 percent of the true labels have been predicted correctly for past data, that dropped to 74 percent for current data.
 A first hint that there could be a change.
-To dig deeper, the feature importance will help us to identify the features the have the most influence on the classification results.
+To dig deeper, the feature importance will help us to identify the features that have the most influence on the classification results.

 ![Feature Importance](./feature-importance.png)